Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 Another important piece of the compilation process are the object files, and the process of linking.
 Object files contain compiled code, but only part of the code that forms a program.
-They are used by compiler to split the source code compilation (C compilers can compile each `.c` file to a separated object file), or for distributing precompiled libraries, for example.
-Again, each OS have its own object file format, which commonly uses the same format as executables, or executables use an extended version of them.
+They are used by compilers to split the source code compilation (C compilers can compile each `.c` file to a separated object file), or for distributing precompiled libraries, for example.
+Again, each OS has its own object file format, which commonly uses the same format as executables, or executables use an extended version of them.
 On Linux, objects are also ELF files.